Niyanta09/Project-on-Analyzing-Data-and-Building-Dashboard/README.md

 # Project-on-Analyzing-Data-and-Building-Dashboard
-project on analyzing the historical Tesla and GameStop Data and Building Dashboard using webscraping
+Project on analyzing the historical Tesla and GameStop Data and Building Dashboard using webscraping